kaiserbergin/udacityApartment/README.md

 Used SAP15 TTSAPP to generate text to speech audio files

 Had to decompress light map as the end result with compression looked ugly.
 Performance seems just fine on Pixel XL.

+Music was found googling free game music loops but I don't recall the site.
+They were just free... stuff.